ezsystems/commerce-documentation/docs/guide/checkout/checkout_api/forms/configuration_for_checkout_forms.md

 !!! tip

-    The shipping and payment methods configuration can be also overriden by implementing an [Pre Form Checkout Event](../checkout_events.md) that will store the values in the dataMap.
+    You can also override the shipping and payment method configuration by implementing a [Pre-form-checkout event](../checkout_events.md) that stores the values in the `dataMap`.

-!!! note "Important"
+!!! caution

-    Please keep in mind that the **value** of the preferred choice and the **index** of the choice must match.
+    The value of the preferred choice and the index of the choice must match.

-    Example:
+    For example:

-    ```
+    ``` yaml
     ses_forms.checkout_values:
         deliveryAddressStatusCustomerNr:
             sameAsInvoice: use_invoice_as_delivery